Strategic Ambiguity in Global Games: Introduction

 \section{Introduction}

 Consider an incomplete information game with players who have ambiguous beliefs about a payoff-relevant state.\footnote{See \citet{gilboamarinacci2013} and \citet{machinasiniscalchi2014} for a survey of the motivation and history of ambiguity and ambiguity aversion.} Players receive signals about a state, but they do not exactly know the true joint distribution of signals and a state.
 In this game, players' beliefs about the opponents' actions are also ambiguous even if players know the opponents' strategies, which assign an action to each signal, because their beliefs about the opponents' signals are ambiguous.
-Thus, rational behavior depends not only on fundamental ambiguity (ambiguity about states) but also on strategic ambiguity (ambiguity about others' actions).\footnote{In the global game literature, uncertainty about others' actions is called strategic uncertainty \citep[cf.][]{morrisshin2002}.}
+Thus, rational behavior depends not only on fundamental ambiguity (ambiguity about states) but also on strategic ambiguity (ambiguity about others' actions).\footnote{In the global game literature, uncertainty about others' actions is called strategic uncertainty \citep{morrisshin2002}, which is the source of belief hierarchies.} Strategic ambiguity, arising from fundamental ambiguity, further induces infinite hierarchies of ambiguous beliefs \citep{ahn2007}.

-Strategic ambiguity can have a substantial impact on equilibrium outcomes.
+Hierarchies of ambiguous beliefs can have a substantial impact on equilibrium outcomes.
 To illustrate it, consider a continuum of players who decide whether or not to invest in a project.
 The payoff to ``investing'' is $2$ if the project succeeds and $-1$ if the project fails, while the payoff to ``not investing'' is $0$.
 The project's success depends upon the proportion of players to invest and a state, which is either $g$ (good) or $b$ (bad) with an equal probability $1/2$.
 The project succeeds if and only if the state is $g$ and more than two thirds of the players invest.
 If players have no additional information about the state, this game has two symmetric pure-strategy equilibria, where all players invest, and no players invest, respectively.